Pioneering a Breakthrough in Treating Parkinson’s Disease

 Ken’s partnership in our pursuit of Parkinson’s imaging biomarkers has led to tremendous progress.
 His generosity has been a difference-maker to our mission and to our ability to transform research and care.

-Among its largest lifetime donors has been Ken Griffin, whose father suffers from the disease.
-In 2019, Griffin Catalyst partnered with The Michael J. Fox Foundation to fund a potential breakthrough in Parkinson’s research.
-A $7.5 million gift supported a competition among research groups around the world to, for the first time, visualize the alpha-synuclein protein in people living with Parkinson’s.
+In 2019, Griffin Catalyst partnered with The Michael J. Fox Foundation to fund a promising area of research to better understand, treat, and ultimately drive toward a cure for Parkinson’s disease.
+The $7.5 million gift supported an innovative competition among research groups around the world to, for the first time, visualize the alpha-synuclein protein in people living with Parkinson’s.

 6M